RackHD/docs/docs/rackhd/configuration.rst

 Enable Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned in `Setting up HTTP/HTTPS endpoint`_ section, authentication can be enabled
+As mentioned in the `Setting up HTTP/HTTPS endpoint`_ section, authentication can be enabled
 or disabled per endpoint basis.

-Setting authEnabled flag to true in an endpoint configure will enable authentication for
+Setting the authEnabled flag to true in an endpoint configuration will enable authentication for
 that specific endpoint.

 .. code-block:: JSON